greenlight-coop/infrastructure/terraform/README.md

 * The `tfstate-greenlight` bucket that holds Terraform state for all GCP involved projects
 * The `terraform` Service Account used for creation and access for Terraform managed resources.
     * terraform@greenlight-root.iam.gserviceaccount.com
-    * Given Owner role access to the `greenlight-root`, `greenlight-coop-development` and all feature and client GCP projects
+    * Give Owner role access to the `greenlight-root`, `greenlight-coop-development` and all feature and client GCP projects
-    * Given Service Account Token Creator role in `greenlight-root`, `greenlight-coop-development` and all feature and client GCP projects in order to allow use in Terraform.
+    * Give Service Account Token Creator role in `greenlight-root`, `greenlight-coop-development` and all feature and client GCP projects in order to allow use in Terraform.
     * Generated a JSON key and saved to the root of `terraform` as `credentials.json`